jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int64Extensions.AreNoBitsSet(thislong,Jcd.BitManipulation.BitMask).md

 ## Int64Extensions.AreNoBitsSet(this long, BitMask) Method

-Tests if none of the bits from the bitmask are set on a[System.Int64](https://docs.microsoft.com/en-us/dotnet/api/System.Int64 'System.Int64').
+Tests if none of the bits from the bitmask are set on a [System.Int64](https://docs.microsoft.com/en-us/dotnet/api/System.Int64 'System.Int64').

 ```csharp
 public static bool AreNoBitsSet(this long number, Jcd.BitManipulation.BitMask bitmask);